 Enrolment records (refer to Definitions) form part of the enrolment procedure and are completed by families after they have been allocated a place, and before commencing attendance.
 An example enrolment form can be found on the DE website: www.education.vic.gov.au

 Cancellations

 Families to notify [Service Name] in writing of their intention to leave the service.
+If the service is not informed, fees will continue to be generated for that place.

 Second year of funded Four-Year-Old Kindergarten